The exigencies of national sovereignty

 Barriers to migration are inherent in the world in which we live, because nations are inherent in that world.
 Nationhood entails a range of cultural differences, not least of which is language; and sovereignty, which is an expression of nationhood, imposes enforceable national boundaries.
 These factors all serve to restrict migration.

 Regardless of these difficulties, the imbalance remains.
 How is it to be redressed?
-One way is by a more exclusive focus on wage and price declines – deflation.
+One way is through wage and price declines – deflation.
 This is a hard road, and is nowadays politically unfeasible.
 There is another solution, involving currency regimes.
-Jane Jacobs, for one, expounds this in her above-mentioned book.
+Jane Jacobs, for one, expounds on this in her above-mentioned book.
 It is the solution of floating currencies, which enable an alternative means of rebalancing.
 We will take up this option below.